The impact on the families

 The Harrismith Liddells

 At the time of the war, Robert Jesse was the Town Clerk of Harrismith.
 He lived on the large property in Bester Street that is now occupied by the Eliza Liddell Retirement Home (which is named after his daughter).
+This was only a short distance from the concentration camp in its second location.
+He was also a horse breeder in conjunction with his three eldest sons as partners in the business Liddell & Sons.
+Their business dealings and the impact of the war on the business and their personal lives is detailed in compensation claims made to the Central Judicial Commission after the war.
+Claims were organised by category: British Subjects, Burghers, and Protected Burghers.
+Liddell & Sons, represented by George Cadle claimed as British Subjects.
+21 Joseph Bruwer submitted a separate claim on his own behalf as an Ex-Burgher.
+22

-This was only a short distance to the concentration camp in its second location.
-He was also a horse breeder with hundreds of horses on a property south of the town.
-He had a lucrative business selling horses via Port Natal to the farmers of the Western Cape.
-Prior to the war he was approached by the Free State government who wanted to purchase his marketable stock in order to provide horses to commando members who could not afford their own.
+Liddell & Sons rented a farm on the Harrismith Townlands just south of Platberg.
+Here they operated a stud with hundreds of horses and mules.
+They also maintained crop land for fodder and an orchard, and had built a number of significant sheds and kraals.
+They had a lucrative business selling horses via an agent, Mr. Piccione, of Port Natal, to the farmers of the Western Cape.
+Prior to the war Robert was approached by the Free State government who wanted to purchase his marketable stock in order to provide horses to Commando members who could not afford their own.
 He refused to sell because of his contractual obligations in the Cape.
 The government approached him again once war was declared and he again refused to sell for the same reason and because he felt the conflict would be short lived.
+(Leon Strachan Pvt.
+Comm)

 The Liddells of Bluegumbush